 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of jewelry retailer Tiffany (NYS: TIF) sank 10% Tuesday after its current-quarter guidance missed Wall Street expectations.
+What: Shares of upscale jewelry retailer Tiffany (NYS: TIF) sank 12% Tuesday after management cut its full-year earnings guidance.

 Interested in more info onTiffany?Add it to your watchlist.